 According to BestColleges.com, surveys that were conducted by Kansas State University reported that students are experiencing higher levels of stress than “students in previous decades, and the numbers keep getting higher.”
 Also, research shows that “suicide rates amongst college-aged students are three times higher than they were in 1950.”

 According to stress.org, there are numerous emotional and physical disorders that have been linked to stress including depression, anxiety, heart attacks, stroke, hypertension, immune system disturbances as well as many other disorders.
+No wonder so many students are crying out “help write an essay for me” – anything to ease the burden of essay deadlines.

 According to BestColleges.com, students can experience stress due to heavy course loads, exams, grade performance, new levels of independence, work schedules, romantic relationships and various other reasons.